boedilin/ImageProcessingAndWatches/docs/experiments/README.md

-# This section is place for documented experiments
+# This section is a place for documented experiments